awsdocs/amazon-elasticache-docs/doc_source/redis/Scaling.RedisReplGrps.ScaleUp.md

 When the scale\-up process is initiated, ElastiCache does the following:

-1. Blocks all reads from and writes to the primary node\.
-Reads from the replicas continue until step 5 when they are briefly interrupted while ElastiCache switches you from your current replicas to the new replicas\.

-1. Launches a new Redis replication group using the new node type\.
+1. Launches a replication group using the new node type\.

 1. Copies all the data from the current primary node to the new primary node\.

-1. Sync the new read replicas with the new primary node\.
+1. Syncs the new read replicas with the new primary node\.

 1. Updates the DNS entries so they point to the new nodes\.
 Because of this you don't have to update the endpoints in your application\.
-**Important**
-Reads from read replica nodes are interrupted while ElastiCache switches you from your current replicas to the new replicas\.

-1. Reinstates reads from and writes to the new primary node\.
+You will notice a brief interruption of reads and writes from the primary node while the DNS entry is updated\.

-1. Deletes the old cluster \(CLI/API: replication group\)\.
+1. Deletes the old nodes \(CLI/API: replication group\)\.

 How long this process takes is dependent upon your node type and how much data is in your cluster\.